 As COO his responsibilities include building and managing the marketing and social media team, managing the website and donation system, building the CRM and donor database, research of aviation, regulations, wheelchair industry, traveling with a wheelchair, laws, giving talks and interviews about All Wheels Up, fundraising, serving on the development committee, helping build the wheelchair advisory committee, and attending events with industry, regulators, and government

 From the beginning of his time at All Wheels Up, Alan knew it was possible for wheelchairs to fly in the cabin of airplanes and what was needed was research and an organization focused solely on proving it could be a reality.
 The work of All Wheels Up led to a feasibility study in 2021 that proved there were no design and engineering challenges so formidable that they call into question the technical feasibility of an in-cabin wheelchair securement system and the value of exploring the concept further.

 Disability Advocacy and Inclusion drives Alan to be a a leading voice for what needs to change.
 One of Alan’s biggest motivator at All Wheels Up is for people who use wheelchairs to freely and independently travel around the world.
 The future for accessible travel is incredibly bright and having wheelchairs fly in the cabin will dramatically change the entire travel industry.

 Dream Destination: Paris

-She is the mother of two smart and active children that keep her busy running from a lacrosse field to a fencing match or girl scout event.
-Tinamarie enjoys volunteering and in addition to AWU she has a passion that brings her to volunteer at a medical clinic and orphanage in Haiti.
+She is the mother of two smart and active children that keep her busy running from a lacrosse field to a fencing match or theater event.
+Tinamarie enjoys cooking, volunteering and in addition to AWU she has a passion that brings her to volunteer at a medical clinic and orphanage in Haiti.